When to Transfer: Adaptive Source Selection for Positive Transfer in Linear Models: Abstract

 \section{Abstract}

-In many business settings, task-specific labeled data are scarce or costly to obtain, which limits supervised learning on a specific task.
-To address this challenge, we study \emph{sample sharing} in the case of ridge regression: leveraging an auxiliary data set while explicitly protecting against negative transfer.
-We introduce a principled, data-driven rule that decides \emph{how many} samples from an auxiliary dataset to add to the target training set.
-The rule is based on an estimate of the \emph{transfer gain} \ie the marginal reduction in the predictive error.
-Building on this estimator, we derive finite-sample guaranties: under standard conditions, the procedure borrows when it improves parameter estimation and abstains otherwise.
-In the Gaussian feature setting, we analyze which data set properties ensure that borrowing samples reduces the predictive error.
-We validate the approach in synthetic and real datasets, observing consistent gains over strong baselines and single-task training while avoiding negative transfer.
+In many business settings, task-specific labeled data are scarce or costly to obtain, limiting supervised learning on a target task.
+A classical response is transfer learning (TL).
+Many TL works study \emph{how} to transfer information from related sources.
+We study, for linear regression and classification, \emph{when} to transfer via \emph{sample sharing}: in a multi-source setting, we greedily decide from which sources and how many samples to incorporate into the target dataset.
+Our method uses an accept/reject rule based on a data-dependent estimate of the \emph{transfer gain}, \ie the marginal decrease in target predictive error, computed \emph{conditionally} on the observed target samples.
+We analyze our approach and show that how the derived statistical test enforces positive transfer with high probability.
+Under additional standard conditions, we also study the transfer gain itself and characterize when transfer is beneficial.
+Experiments on synthetic and real data show consistent gains over classical and recent strong baselines while avoiding negative transfer.